SUSE/qe-sap-deployment/docs/playbooks/README.md

 # Ansible Playbooks

-The playbooks in this project are written to be executed after `terrform apply` and in the following order:
+The playbooks in this project are written to be executed after `terraform apply` and in the following order:

 * registration.yaml
 * pre-cluster.yaml